 Outside of Google’s advances, the immediate future of AI is as a colleague.
 Narrow domain AIs that can perform pre-defined tasks - like, perhaps, running tests on a batch of pre-delinquent customers.
 While still somewhat in its infancy, AI is nonetheless breaking new ground in the collections' ecosystem.
 And it will only improve the more data it collects.

 While champion/challenger offers standard A/B testing of individual bits of functionality, machine learning and AI will be able to test hypothesis themselves, refining the collections process based on the best result.
 The time-consuming iterations of test and refine can easily be handled, human oversight being the only non-machine task.

-Ultimately, the goal of all this, the one true metric of success, is to speed up your collections process.
+Ultimately, the goal of all this, the one true metric of success, is to speed up your collection process.

 You are now able to help your customers before their problems advance too far.
 Accurately diagnosing and treating the signs of pre-delinquency is the best step you can take.
 But how can spot the signs early on?

 If you are still relying on antiquated systems, clumsy workarounds, or excel spreadsheets, you simply don’t have the insight you need to answer that question.
 The only way you can achieve this is not only through investing in tech -- but investing in the right tech.